heyross/GameCockAI/README.md

 ## License

-GamecockAI is dual-licensed under the following terms:
+Raven Financial Analytics is dual-licensed under the following terms:

 1. **Non-Commercial Use**: Licensed under the [GNU Affero General Public License v3.0](LICENSE)
    - Free for personal, educational, and non-commercial use